windmill-labs/windmilldocs/docs/intro.md

   your engineering.
 Usually that code is prototyped and started under the form of scripts and SQL files, until it is turned at great expense into micro-services and hard to maintain custom internal tools.
-- **Boilerplate**: all the rest is boilerplate, be it UI and frontends that allow you to call the code above, api calls to external services, error handling, retries, logic to make your code scalable, dependency management, CI/CD, managing secrets, schedule, permissions, authentification, etc. That code is boilerplate because it _feels_ like you shouldn't have to reinvent the wheel, over and over again.
+- **Boilerplate**: all the rest is boilerplate.
+Be it UI and frontends that allow you to call the code above, API calls to external services, error handling, retries, logic to make your code scalable, dependency management, CI/CD, managing secrets, schedule, permissions, authentification, etc. That code is boilerplate because it _feels_ like you shouldn't have to reinvent the wheel, over and over again.

-Many services labels themselves as **no-code** or **low-code**, and they address indeed the challenge of getting rid of the boilerplate and provide a comprehensive platform accessible to all members of a diverse organization not made solely of engineers.
+Many services labels themselves as **no-code** or **low-code**, as they address indeed the challenge of getting rid of the boilerplate and provide a comprehensive platform accessible to all members of a diverse organization not made solely of engineers.
 However, **we believe they lack the full power and